 That’s because having savings can decrease worry (since you have back-up should a sudden expense come up), help you reach your goals (such as making a large purchase or downpayment on home), and also help you earn money without doing anything at all (yes, money can do that).

-Even if you theoretically want to try saving, it can be tough to figure out how to achieve it in practice.
-Understanding why saving is actually important—and how to make it happen—might be the fuel you need to get started.
+Understanding why saving is important—and learning how to make it happen—might be the fuel you need to get started.

 Reasons Why Saving Money is Important

-If you miss payments, your credit score could suffer (making it harder to take out loans with good terms down the line).
-Many recommend building up an emergency fund of at least three months worth of living expenses to prepare for financial surprises.
+Financial experts generally recommend building up an emergency fund of at least three months worth of living expenses to prepare for any financial surprises.